-All work for the Doctorate of Education, Education Specialist, Master of Arts in Teaching, Master of Education, and Master of Science in Counseling degrees must be completed within a period of six (6) calendar years.
+All work for the Education Specialist, Master of Arts in Teaching, Master of Education, and Master of Science in Counseling degrees must be completed within a period of six (6) calendar years.
+The limit for the Doctorate of Education is eight (8) calendar years from the time of entry into the program.
 The limit for the Doctorate of Behavioral Health is a minimum of three (3) calendar years and a maximum of seven (7) calendar years.
 All work for the Master of Business Administration degree must be completed within a period of eight (8) calendar years.
 All work for the Master of Science in Exercise Science and Rehabilitation degree must be completed with a period of eight (8) calendar years.
 All work for the Master of Arts in Ministry, the Master of Arts in New Testament, the Master of Arts in Old Testament, and the Master of Arts in Pastoral Care and Counseling degrees must be completed within a period of eight (8) calendar years unless the student has relevant hours from a previous graduate degree that are older than eight (8) years and which, in the director's judgment, should be counted.
 The limit for the Master of Divinity is ten (10) calendar years from the time of entry into the program unless the student has relevant hours from a previous graduate degree that are older than ten (10) years and which, in the director's judgment, should be counted.
+The limit for the Doctor of Ministry is six (6) calendar years from the time of entry into the program.

 Financial Services

-Dr. Jason Brashier

-Vice President for Financial

-Services and Chief Financial
+Dr. Jason Brashier Vice President for Financial Services and Chief Financial Officer

-Officer